tmpfs/trucks/packages/transform-style-inject/README.md

-# Style Extract
+# Style Inject

-> Extract component styles to files
+> Inject component styles from files

-For each input component write a file containing all component styles (shadow scope) to a file.
+For each input component read a file containing all component styles and overwrite the output styles for the component, designed to be used with files created by [style-extract][].

-Files are named using the component id and written to the directory specified using the `dir` option.
+Files are read from the directory specified using the `dir` option.

-Be careful using this transform with the `force` option, if you have already edited the generated styles they will be overwritten.

 ## Install

 ```
-npm i trucks-transform-style-extract --save-dev
+npm i trucks-transform-style-inject --save-dev
 ```

 For the command line interface see [trucks-cli][].